How to stop ads on Facebook in 2023

 -

-Click Settings and then select Ads from the left menu.
+Click Settings and then select Ad preferences from the left menu

 -

 Here, you can see the advertisers you’ve seen recently, and you can choose to hide their ads.
 Alternatively, you can also manage the data used to show you ads under Ad settings.
-You can also go to Ad Topics and disable types of ads you’d like to see less.
+You can also go to Ad Topics and disable the types of ads you’d like to see less

-While you can’t banish ads from Facebook entirely, you do have the option to hide an ad or all ads from a particular advertiser.
+While you can’t banish ads from Facebook entirely, you can hide an ad or all ads from a particular advertiser.
 Simply click on the three dots in the top right of the ad and follow the on-screen prompts.

-But keep in mind that you would need to do that each time you come across an annoying content source with ads.
+But remember that you would need to do that each time you come across an annoying content source with ads.

 3. Use a browser that blocks ads (Brave)

-Brave is a free browser that comes with a built-in ad-blocking feature – Shields.
+Brave is a free browser with a built-in ad-blocking feature, Shields.
 According to Brave, the Shields feature blocks ads and third-party trackers by default.
-Switching to Brave from your default browser could help to stop ads on Facebook.
+Switching to Brave from your default browser could help stop ads on Facebook.

 Facebook’s Report ad feature also affords you some control over the ads that appear.
 Click on the three dots next to the ad, select the Report ad option, and choose the reasons for reporting.